-Figure 15: The volume of violent crime being being of ecorded by the police has increased over the viaets few years England and Wales, year ending March 2003 to read room will be reading being being
+Figure 15: The volume of violent crime being recorded by the police has increased over the lighting the issues highlighting the issues

+England and Wales, year ending March 2003 in recording practices for violent offences

 1. Police recorded crime data are not designated as National Statistics.